Buyable Pins on Pinterest - e-Commerce Social Revolution

 Challenges Ahead

 Most definitely, buyable pins will enhance the Pinterest experience, instead of detracting from it.
 But to compete for shoppers, Pinterest will need to rethink many aspects of its current UX.
+For businesses looking to tailor their online presence, a customized migration service can address specific platform needs and enhance user experience.
 For example, the platform will need a way to filter search results by price and size, add buyable pins for entire shopping lists, an instrument to flag discounts, and notify whenever a pinned item goes on sale.

-By making it easier for businesses to benefit from the platform, Pinterest needs to consider that the ratio of merchants to average users is 1:1000 at best.
+By making it easier for businesses to benefit from the platform, Pinterest needs to consider that there remains a significant disparity between the number of merchants utilizing these features and the vast user base.
 Just 1 buyable pin among 100 of non-buyable (+ promoted ones) will hardly be convenient for shoppers.
 The most obvious way to spread buyable pins the across the user boards is to implement an affiliate program allowing to earn a revenue percent of any item purchased through a particular board.

 But how to ensure that promoted, affiliated, buyable pins will not force out user-driven pinning that gives the site its character?
 A major part of what has made Pinterest so successful as a purchase-booster is the strong element of unexpected discovery.
 Promoted pins, however, might ruin this experience.